izulsyauki/stock-gudang/README.md

     Open your MySQL client and run the following command to create a new database:

     ```sql
-    CREATE DATABASE stock_gudang;
+    CREATE DATABASE stock_management;
     ```

-    You can replace `stock_gudang` with your preferred database name.
+    You can replace `stock_management` with your preferred database name.

 2. **Configure the database connection:**